 Due to phenomenal demand, Belfast-based, Irish language rap Kneecap have announced a second night in 3Olympia Theatre on Wednesday 13th December 2023.
 The news comes following their latest successful UK tour, news of their upcoming big screen debut and the release of their single ‘It’s Been Ages’.

-Tickets from €27.40 incl fees on sale now via Ticketmaster.
+Tickets priced from €27.40 including booking fees & restoration levy on sale now via Ticketmaster.

 Condemned by politicians, beloved by fans, kicked out of their own gigs, and packing festival tents to overflow, Kneecap are a cultural phenomenon.

 Since they emerged from a squat in West Belfast,, Kneecap have created their own genre of Irish punk rap, melding the Irish and English language with electrifying energy, and spearheading a cultural revival.
 With shows and tracks that flip between satirical performance art and rampageous raves, meet Móglaí Bap, Mo Chara, and DJ Provaí.
 Crashing into the consciousness with the release of, C.E.A.R.T.A., a track and video inspired by a police chase while protesting for Irish language rights, they’ve proceeded to run rampage across small rooms and massive festivals in Ireland, the UK, and the US, leaving a bemused media and captivated followers in their wake.